psr7-sessions/storageless/README.md

  * having to use a centralized storage for setups that scare horizontally
  * having to use sticky sessions (with a "smart" load-balancer) when the storage is not centralized

+This project tries to implement storage-less sessions and to mitigate the issues listed above.